-Coral reefs provide recreation and commercial fishing which generates billions of dollars each year for local economies.
-Reefs also act as a natural barrier, a first line of defense in protecting tropical coasts from storms and floods.
+Coral reefs provide recreation and commercial fishing, which generates billions of dollars each year for local economies.
+Reefs also act as a natural barrier, a first line of defence in protecting tropical coasts from storms and floods.

 There is not yet a huge amount of knowledge about the potential medicines that reef organisms can provide – But even more importantly, coral reefs host some of the highest biodiversity on the planet.
 This means that over a million species depend on the reefs for survival – Remember Nemo?
 Coral reefs are a vital but threatened natural resource.

-I understand it is important to fertilize the garden, how else would we get that perfect Instagram pic of blooming flowers, and impressing the in laws with an award winning landscape when it’s time for the annual family summer BBQ.
+- I understand it is important to fertilize the garden, how else would we get that perfect Instagram pic of blooming flowers, and impressing the in-laws with an award-winning landscape when it’s time for the annual family summer BBQ.
 However, use it sensibly and don’t overdo it!
 Leaving grass clippings on the lawn after it has been mowed is a great way to naturally fertilize, this means replacing nutrients and helping to retain moisture which reduces the need to irrigate.
 Bet you didn’t know that!
-And if you hadn’t already guessed..
-Don’t use fertilizers or pesticide’s when you know it’s going to rain!
+And if you hadn’t already guessed.
+Don’t use fertilizers or pesticides when you know it’s going to rain!
 Also conserve water and irrigate efficiently, otherwise it will move past the route zone and as I have previously mentioned – it will enter underground water, flow into the water system, pollute the ocean, and harm coral reefs and marine life.

-However, don’t fear if you are not quite the Alan Titchmarsh, there are other ways in which you can help save coral reefs!
+- Don’t fear, if you are not quite the Alan Titchmarsh, there are other ways in which you can help save coral reefs!
 Help reduce pollution by walking, cycling or riding the bus!
 Fossil fuel emissions from cars and industry lead to the ocean warming which causes mass-bleaching of corals and can lead to widespread destruction of the reef.

-Another effective method is by making sure you dispose of your trash properly, in other words don’t leave unwanted fishing lines or nets in the water or on the beach.
+- Another effective method is by making sure you dispose of your rubbish properly, in other words don’t leave unwanted fishing lines or nets in the water or on the beach.
 Any kind of litter pollutes the water and can harm the reef and the fish.
 Make sure you support reef-friendly businesses!
-Ask the fishing, boating, hotel, aquarium, dive or snorkeling operators how they protect the reef.
+Ask the fishing, boating, hotel, aquarium, dive or snorkelling operators how they protect the reef.
 Be sure they care for the living reef ecosystem and ask if the organization responsible is part of a coral reef ecosystem management effort.

 I hope these tips have been helpful.
 Let’s save the coral reefs in Florida together!